 One way to deal more effectively with the triple whammy of less money, rising costs and the demand for more services is to make use of new technology solutions that can streamline operations and increase efficiency by enabling key staff to do more with less.
 As a secondary benefit, technology can increase transparency and provide both constituents and elected officials with direct access to information, supporting the goal common to many cities for a more open government.

-Automated agenda and records management solutions, for example, can help reduce expenses and improve the efficiency of internal processes by replacing many routine manual tasks with paperless solutions.
+Automated agenda management solutions, for example, can help reduce expenses and improve the efficiency of internal processes by replacing many routine manual tasks with paperless solutions.
 As a result, local governments can eliminate wasteful duplication and repetition, save staff time and lessen the potential for human error.

 Automated citizen engagement portals are another key solution.
 They provide unparalleled transparency and public access, refreshing automatically with the latest information and making it available to local citizens.
 Such technology solutions offer a high return on investment (ROI), enabling government leaders to return money to the budget while improving services and increasing staff efficiency.

 These are just two of the innovative technology solutions that can help local governments run lean and meet rising community expectations in the face of unrelenting budget pressure.
 Don’t wait until you are forced to make deep cuts in essential services.
 Find out now about five cost-effective strategies you can use to improve services, lower expenses and run a leaner government: download our Run a Lean Government white paper here.